-The Rev Sarah Monroe, Founder and Chaplain
+The Rev Sarah Monroe, Founder and Priest in Charge

 Sarah founded Chaplains on the Harbor in 2013.
 She was ordained to the priesthood on April 23, 2014 and serves as priest and missioner with COH.
 She works in both Aberdeen and Westport, focusing on pastoral care and street outreach, leadership development, worship, and community building.

 Sarah graduated from Episcopal Divinity School in Cambridge, MA with a Master’s of Divinity in 2013.
 She worked with immigrant communities in Episcopal churches in King County, WA and with Ecclesia Ministries, doing street ministry on the Boston Commons.
 Her undergraduate background is in economics and trauma psychology.

 In her teens, she grew up on a small farm and ran a small business in the Wynoochee Valley and is closely connected with the harbor and its culture.
 She loves hiking in the woods and beaches of the peninsula, archery, and gardening.